risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 With these steps, you are on your way to leveraging the capabilities of Upstash Kafka and RisingWave to build stream processing applications and pipelines!

-For detailed documentation and client-specific guides, please refer to our [Upstash Kafka Documentation](https://upstash.com/docs/kafka).
+For detailed documentation and client-specific guides, please refer to [Upstash Kafka Documentation](https://upstash.com/docs/kafka).

 ## Connect Upstash Kafka with RisingWave